wp-media/imagify-plugin/readme.txt

 = Resize and Compress Images Without Losing Quality =

-Imagify is a great image compressor and the ultimate solution to optimize images.
+Imagify is a great image compressor and the ultimate solution to optimise images.
 You are able to resize and compress images from the most common image formats as well as PDF format.
 In case you have many images to optimize, you can also resize images in bulk thanks to our async bulk optimization option.
 In just one click, you will be able to compress multiple images super easily.
 Imagify compresses all your images in the background, so you can leave the page and not worry about anything.

 Many of your high-quality images may be in sizes that are much too large.
 To reduce image size and compress large images, Imagify has a setting that allows you to choose a maximum width for all of your images, and if you upload images that are larger than that size, it will resize large images for you during optimization.
 Imagify will resize images proportionally without cropping them.

 With such a great image optimizer like Imagify, you’ll get your images automatically optimized at the best compression level and quality – thanks to the Smart Compression Mode.

 When using our image compression tool, Imagify, you will enjoy smaller file sizes and faster loading times.
-But the best part is that you will optimize images and reduce their weight without losing quality: why should you have to choose between beauty and speed?
+But the best part is that you will optimise images and reduce their weight without losing quality: why should you have to choose between beauty and speed?
 If you want to compress images, it’s now easier than ever with Imagify!

-= Convert WebP for Superior Image Compression  =
+= Convert Images to the WebP Format =

 Thanks to Imagify, you can take a step further in your image optimization process.
 You can also convert all your images to next-gen image formats such as WebP.
-WebP format offers superior image compression and quality and is a way to optimize images and speed up their loading times on websites.
+WebP format offers superior image compression and quality and is a way to optimise images and speed up their loading times on websites.
 To convert images to next-gen format, using the Imagify plugin will save you a precious amount of time.

 With Imagify, WebP compression and conversion are indeed super easy.
 Wondering how the convert WebP option works?
 If the "Create WebP versions of images" option is enabled, the WebP versions of optimized images will be created automatically.
 Simple as that!
 Thanks to the best WebP plugin for WordPress, you’ll be able to take advantage of the convert WebP feature in no time.

 Imagify can also display these WebP images directly on your front-end.
 But because some browsers don’t support WebP yet, Imagify lets you have both optimized versions of the original format images and the WebP versions ready.
 Imagify will serve the WebP versions if a visitor's browser supports them and the other optimized format if not.

 WebP is definitively an excellent replacement for jpeg, png, and gif images.
 Imagify offers WebP conversion for all image formats: you can convert gif to webP, jpeg to WebP, and even png to WebP.
-Whatever your favorite image format, let Imagify optimize your images!
+Whatever your favorite image format, let Imagify optimise your images!

-= Optimize Images to Make Your Site Faster and Improve Core Web Vitals  =
+= Optimise Images to Make Your Site Faster and Improve Core Web Vitals  =

 Did you know that image optimization and web performance go hand in hand?
 In fact, when it comes to web page speed, one of the first things you should do is optimize your images.
 Large and heavy image sizes will indeed slow down your website and provide a bad user experience to your visitors – and that’s why you should compress images.
-On the contrary, when you optimize images and improve image loading speed, you should see a direct improvement in your website speed and performance.
+On the contrary, when you optimise images and improve image loading speed, you should see a direct improvement in your website speed and performance.
 With Imagify, it’s time to say goodbye to images taking too long to load.

 Images are one of the largest influencing factors in the Core Web Vitals.
 Image compression will ensure that your images load faster and improve your overall website performance, including your Core Web Vitals metrics.
 If you’re looking to improve user experience and speed up your WordPress site, images are a good place to start.